How To Socialize A Senior Dog

 Always be on hand to put the leash back on and pull your pup away should anyone start getting snippy.

-Please note: Portland Pet Food Company products are available in more than 1,000 stores nationwide.
+Portland Pet Food Company products are available in stores nationwide.
 Our natural, healthy dog food toppings and natural, healthy dog treats are great for senior dogs and dogs who are picky eaters.
 We have gluten-free dog food toppings and treats in a variety of flavors.
-All of our dog food products are available by subscription.
+All of our dog food products are available as part of a dog food toppers subscription, delivered to your home on your schedule.